Kings vs. Warriors: Betting Trends, Record ATS, Home/Road Splits

 Additional Kings Insights & Trends

-- The Kings are 5-5 against the spread and 5-5 overall in their last 10 games.
+- Sacramento has a 5-5 record against the spread while going 5-5 overall in its last 10 games.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.